lcaballero/lrg/considerations.md

 Nice to haves (given my time constraints):
 ==========================================
-Statistics JS Package to calculate some interesting scoring stats.
+1. Statistics JS Package to calculate some interesting scoring stats.
-Graphic depiction of the distribution
+2. Graphic depiction of the distribution
-Validation of the form given default names.
+3. Validation of the form given default names.
+4. Add instruction bubbles explain validations.
+5. Calculate % from Max and Score.
+6.

 Requirements:
 =============